 Found naturally in soybeans, wheat germ and corn oil, this plant compound has a similar structure to cholesterol and as such can help stop the absorption of cholesterol in the body.
 Studies also point to its anti-cancer and immune boosting effects as well.

-Many of us as well as our visitors have been taking a special natural cholesterol lowering formula with vitamins, minerals and herbal extracts to help lower LDL cholesterol levels as well as decrease triglycerides (fats) and promote overall heart health.
+Our experts have discovered a special natural cholesterol lowering formula with vitamins, minerals and herbal extracts to help lower LDL cholesterol levels as well as decrease triglycerides (fats) and promote overall heart health.

 The ingredients of this special cholesterol supplement have been shown to be much safer than the statin medications prescribed by many doctors.
 Some of the ingredients have actually outperformed statin medications in clinical trials.